JimmyMcBride/knex-todo/README.md

 - Login as that user
 - Create, read, update, and delete todos as that user.

-Each todo contains a description, a completed status, a datetime it was created, and a datetime is was last updated.
+Each todo contains a title, description, completed status, a datetime it was created, and a datetime is was last updated.
 You can only view, edit, create, and delete todos that belong to your currently logged in user.

 > Base URL: `https://knex-todo.herokuapp.com`